cloudfoundry/sample-http-app/README.md

 # Sample HTTP Application

+**Note:** This repository should be imported as code.cloudfoundry.org/sample-http-app.

 The sample http application implements the correct shutdown behavior for http applications deployed to Cloud Foundry.
 The sample http app adheres to the contract below when shutting down:

 - App receives termination signal